Exclusive: First U.S. condensate cargo up for sale in Asia as ban eases

-SINGAPORE A U.S. energy company launched a broad effort this week to find buyers for the first ever U.S. exports of condensate, an ultra-light oil, signaling the start of what could be a growing trade as demand grows worldwide.
+A U.S. energy company launched a broad effort this week to find buyers for the first ever U.S. exports of ultra-light condensate oil, signaling the start of what could be a growing trade as demand grows worldwide.

 One trader at a major global oil company said Enterprise had offered to sell it condensate for export and asked about making potential sales to Latin America.

 The preliminary marketing efforts are the strongest evidence yet that U.S. oil companies are on the verge of unleashing light, gaseous petroleum from the country's massive oil and gas fields to markets overseas.
-By the end of the year, as much as 300,000 barrels could be exported each day, according to an analysis by Citibank last week.
+By the end of the year, as much as 300,000 barrels could be exported each day, according to an analysis done last week by Citi in New York.

-The deal follows news last week that two companies - Enterprise and Pioneer Natural Resources - have approval from the U.S. Department of Commerce to export condensate that had been minimally processed to reduce volatility.
-U.S. condensate supply is estimated at about 1 million barrels per day.
+The deal follows news last week that two companies - Enterprise and Pioneer Natural Resources (PXD.N) - have approval from the U.S. Department of Commerce to export condensate that had been minimally processed to reduce volatility.

 The approvals represent a softening of a total ban on U.S. oil exports that has been in place since the Arab oil embargo of the 1970s, and they open up the United States to global oil consumers for the first time in a generation.